Stinkfist0/Cocos2dxTemplate/README.md

 **6)** **TODO** Deploying the project:
 - `cd ../Cocos2dxTemplate && cocos deploy -p win32 -m release`
 - The deployed application can be found in the `bin/` folder of this project.

+## To do
+- Travis CI (at least CMake invocation for all target platforms)
+- Script for renaming the project.
+- Windows x64 build support
+- Support for using the latest code from https://github.com/cocos2d/cocos2d-x
+- Support suppressing engine code's build warnings (fully) on macOS, iOS, and Android/Clang.
+- `cocos deploy` support.
+- Possibility to enforce C++17 or newer.
+- CMakeLists.txt cleanup.